BBA Bubbleball Rules

 The official game of bubbleball as created by the BBA plays faster, with more agility and strategy from players.
 For other beginner games please visit our game rules page.

-- Team with most goal points (GP) in a quint gets 1 quint point (QP) otherwise each team gets 0 quint points.
+- Team with most points (P) in a quint gets 1 quint (Q).
+Tied quint is worth 1 each.

 - Team with most quint points wins match.

 - First four quints are worth 1 quint point.
 Fifth quint is worth 2 quint points.